-Thanking his team he shuts down the digital twin, and has a quick conversation with his CEO via their smartglasses.
+Thanking his team he dismisses them and shuts down the digital twin, and has a quick conversation with his CEO - via their smartglasses.
 "Keep me posted on the new batch," says his CEO, "and if we get any more alerts on that paint we switch supplier immediately.
 It might be minor now, but these quality issues have a habit of escalating if you don't nip them in the bud."

 "Many of the shifts outlined are just around the corner.
-Which is why we've reimagined our vision of The Digital Workplace of the Future as well as Intelligent Engineering around them.
+Which is why we've shaped our vision of The Digital Workplace of the Future as well as Intelligent Engineering around them.
 Our vision is one of a simplified, intelligent workplace where everything just works.
-This workplace is powered by data, providing personalized, contextual and analytics-based artificial intelligence", said Fujitsu's Andy Davis, Head of Strategy & Growth, Workforce & Workspace Services.
+This workplace is powered by data, providing personalized, contextual and analytics-based artificial intelligence", said Fujitsu's Proposition Lead for Digital Workplace Services, Martin Smithen.

 The last order of the day for Klaus is to grant approval for three AR headsets and two sets of smartglasses for use by contractors visiting the plant the following day.
-With a couple of keystrokes on his smartwatch authorization is provided through a virtual assistant, and they will be able to gain access to the plant using borrowed headsets that are kept in smart lockers which are accessible at any time of day or night.
-After all, automobile manufacture is now a 24/7 operation.
+With a couple of keystrokes on his smartwatch authorization is provided through a virtual assistant, and they will be able to gain access to the plant using borrowed headsets that are kept in smart lockers which can be accessed any time day or night.
+After all, automobile manufacture is now a 24x7 operation.
 He drops them a message to let them know the drill.

-Their devices will need to be returned and any data cached on them securely deleted before they will be signed back out of the building at the end of the day: but Klaus doesn't need to worry about this himself as it can all be handled by a "connected vending machine".
+Their devices will need to be returned and any data cached on them securely deleted before they will be signed back out of the building at the end of the day: but Klaus doesn't need to worry about this himself as it can all be handled by a 'connected vending machine'.

-While highly automated, the plant must be kept secure at all times to protect the firm's intellectual property and the specifics of its market-leading manufacturing process.
+While highly automated, the plant must be kept highly secure at all times to protect the firm's intellectual property and the specifics of its market-leading manufacturing process.
 While contractors or other visitors are on site at the plant their exact movements are tracked at all times - indeed this is another way in which if an issue does arise within the plant, the right technicians nearest to the job and with the right skills match can be deployed very quickly, as Klaus and Charlotte know where they are and what they are doing.

-With or without Klaus's intervention, the tracking system allows staff to be more agile.
-It enables them to analyze and respond to events in a proactive and personalized way, underpinned at all times by artificial intelligence which can guide repairs and fixes where required.
-The AI also frees up staff to work on higher-level assignments - optimizing the supply chain from end to end, for example.
-And with fewer mundane tasks to worry about and greater flexibility provided, their lives are simpler and more fulfilling.
-It is a truly reimagined employee experience.
+With or without Klaus's intervention, the tracking system allows staff to be more agile, as well as to analyze and respond to events in a proactive and personalized way, all the time underpinned by artificial intelligence that can guide repairs and fixes where they are needed.
+The Al also frees up staff to work on higher-level assignments - optimizing the supply chain from end to end, for example - and just makes their lives simpler and more fulfilling.
+They have fewer mundane tasks to worry about and more flexibility.

-The key to the plant's success is not just its use of robotics - although they have been honed further in recent years they are not particularly new new technology, after all.
-Instead, the advances that have made the biggest difference to the efficiency of the plant are those in the areas of predictive maintenance, a subset of the Internet of Things (IoT).
+The key to the plant's success is not just its use of robotics - though they have been honed further in recent years they are not particularly new technology.
+Instead, the advances that have made the biggest difference to the efficiency of the plant are in fact in the areas of predictive maintenance, a subset of the Internet of Things (IoT).
 Using the latest quantum computing technology, Klaus and his team of analysts and data scientists are able to keep track in real-time of thousands of parameters that could be trending towards a problem with some operational or information technology.